I made this colored pencil drawing in 1998. Hidden and nearly forgotten inside my dusty suitcase. A clear influence of my ornithology class.

 This drawing, though, was not a real-time event I personally saw.
 The inspiration came from a magazine and I just loved how the birds were complementing the plant’s pompous flowers.
 It would have been a wonderful sight if I saw this for real. ☺️

-Now, for some tips on how to color with pencil, go ahead and read below.
+Now, for some tips on how to color with pencils, go ahead and read below.

 Colored pencil drawing techniques for beginners